 - Piping gel & silicone pastry brush (OR small amount buttercream)

 - White sugarpaste

 - Black modelling paste

 - Edible glue & paintbrush

 To top the cupcake

-Roll out black sugarpaste on a surface dusted with cornflour and cut out a large circle, a little bigger than your cupcake.
+Roll out white sugarpaste on a surface dusted with cornflour and cut out a large circle, a little bigger than your cupcake.